ocp-cmdg/ingrid2python/pages/user_environment.md

 4. Add new kernel to your jupyterhub list:

 ```
-conda activate pangeo-Dec2021
+conda activate my-pangeo
 ipython kernel install --user --name=my-pangeo
 conda deactivate
 ```

 5. Make another environment/kernel, after modifying pangeo.yml:

-    repeat steps 3. and 4. with 'pangeo-Dec2021' replaced by a new name!
+    repeat steps 3. and 4. with 'my-pangeo' replaced by a new name!

 ### CONGRATULATIONS! - now you can shift-reload your jupyterhub browser page and check it out!